It's Christmas in Canada

 "It's Christmas in Canada" (sometimes called "Christmas in Canada") is the fifteenth and final episode of the seventh season of the American animated series South Park and the 111th episode of the series.
 The episode originally aired on December 17, 2003 and was nominated for an Emmy Award.
 The episode parodies the film The Wizard of Oz.

-In the episode, the Brovlofski family is dealt a devastating blow when Ike's Canadian birth parents show up unexpectedly, and want their baby back.
+In the episode, the Broflovski family is dealt a devastating blow when Ike's Canadian birth parents show up unexpectedly, and want their baby back.
 When the townspeople decide to forgo Christmas gifts and take up a collection to get Ike home to South Park, the boys are distraught.
 Before all the money for their Christmas presents gets spent, they hightail it to Canada to bring Ike home themselves.

 This was the final episode to feature Eliza Schneider's voice due to pay concerns.

 Plot

 The Broflovski family is celebrating Hanukkah together when a Canadian couple, who introduce themselves as Harry and Elise Gintz, come to their house.
 Just as Harry begins explaining why they have sought out the Broflovskis, Kyle and Ike walk into view to see who is at the door and Elise immediately rushes in to hug Ike, who hides behind Kyle.
 While talking in the dining area, with Kyle and Ike outside listening in, Harry and Elise reveal they are Ike's biological parents, addressing him by his birth name "Peter".
 They gave Ike up during the Cola wars in Canada.
 Harry justifies their right to change their mind about putting Ike up for adoption as, due to a new law made by the Prime Minister of Canada, all Canadian-born children living in America must be returned to their biological parents.
-The Gintses depart, with the Broflovskis vowing to fight them in court.
-Sadly, the Canadian law cannot be overturned by South Park's court, so Ike is given to the Gintses.
+The Gintzes depart, with the Broflovskis vowing to fight them in court.
+Unfortunately, the Canadian law cannot be overturned by South Park's court, so Ike is given to the Gintzes.
 After Ike sadly leaves with his biological parents, Kyle notices his parents steadily getting worse as time without Ike goes on and attempts to get his friends to help him, but they have other things on their minds: Cartman believes that presents are more important, and Stan is obsessed with the Christmas adventures that he may have this year.